zhouyuan878/CS4414Project/README.md

 mix: Mix a nearby block with a in the player's inventory.
 Takes a direction parameter of "north", "south", "west" or "east".

-(Blocks of different colors including Red, Green, Blue, Yellow, Purple, Cyan and White can be generated in the game world, which can be consumed by players.
-Each of them is expected to produce distinct effects when consumed by players.)